-Genomics is a fundamental component of personalised medicine, and getting related policy right is essential to the successful delivery of better health.
-Join us for a day of expert insight, multidisciplinary discussion and informal networking on personalised medicine and policy.
+Genomics is a fundamental component of personalised healthcare, and getting related policy right is essential to the successful delivery of better health.
+Join us for a day of expert insight, multidisciplinary discussion and informal networking on personalised healthcare and policy.

-Prof Perry Elliot - Professor of Cardiovascular Medicine UCL & St. Bartholomew's Hospital, London
+Prof Perry Elliott, UCL & St. Bartholomew's Hospital, London

 Legal issues in NHS genomic data sharing